[ Printer Friendly Version ] [ Report Abuse ]

 | ||Rating: Mature||Chapter Reviews: 20|

 I'd love it if you'd leave a review, and I hope you enjoy this!

 Desiya Ravenclaw nervously adjusted and readjusted her silver necklace and long, silk gloves.
-She curled her toes inside her snow white dancing slippers that matched her full-skirted gown.
+She curled her toes inside her snow white dancing slippers that matched the full-skirted gown she wore.
 She had bathed, soaking in scalding water that was richly perfumed with scented oils, and then had sat by the fire while Lucetta, her maid, had combed through the snarls her elbow-length auburn curls.
 Her face was flushed from the heat of her bath and the strain of her corset, and her hazel eyes shown brightly against the foggy mirror.

 She was sixteen this year, which meant she was now of age, and this year's Christmas ball was being hosted in her honor.
 Being one of twelve girls, there had been balls given for her sisters, but even peaking through the doors in years past couldn't prepare her for tonight.
 Her older sisters had been lucky.
 Mother had been there for Adella's ball, and Beatrice and Clara had gotten to have their balls together, because Beatrice had had to wait to have hers.
 Her sixteenth birthday had fallen during mourning, and giving a ball was not allowed then.
 Desiya remembered how the grand ballroom had been draped in black, thick curtains blocking out the sunlight.

 She wished her mother could have been there tonight.
 She remembered that bleak morning three years ago, when they had woken to Adella's hacking sobs.
 When they ran to Mother's room to see what the problem was, they found their sister kneeling at the bed.
 Their mother had looked so peaceful laying there, still wearing her white nightgown with her auburn hair strewn across the pillow.
 A sharp knock at the door interrupted Dezzy from her thoughts.